idaholab/blackbear/doc/content/source/materials/NEMLStress.md

 This option instructs libMesh to be compiled with the full BOOST installation provided by the `boost` module, rather than the subset of BOOST that is distrubted with libMesh.
 MOOSE and Blackbear must also be rebuilt.
 Rebuilding Blackbear with these changes to include the BOOST library will then automatically build NEML.

-Alternatively, if you are using Conda to manage your MOOSE environment instead of modules, a custom Conda MOOSE environment will need to be created that does not include the prebuilt libMesh library.
-This Conda environment is set-up with the following commands:
+Alternatively, if Conda is being used to manage the MOOSE environment instead of modules, a custom Conda MOOSE environment will need to be created that does not include the prebuilt libMesh library.
+This Conda environment is set up with the following commands:

 ```
 conda create -n moose-boost